klharp/DYD_Data/README.md

 4. Establish final queries based state, year, day/night.

-5. Export tables to CSV files
+5. Export tables to CSV files.
+These tables are very large.

-6. Bring in to Jupyter Notebook and aggregate the data for temperature control, heating, and cooling based on each identifier.
+6. Bring large tables exported from Big Query in to Jupyter Notebook and aggregate the data for temperature control, heating, and cooling based on each identifier.

 7. Export CSV files for each state, month, and day/night hours.

+8. Added a checker to the notebook to ensure the data was correct per state.